Before you move in, make sure your deposit is in safe hands.

 Your landlord can use part of or all your deposit to cover:

-Any changes to the property made without permission.
+- Any changes to the property made without permission and that don't fall under your tenants rights.

 Can I claim on my insurance for damage to my landlord's furniture?